Sorare: The 10 most expensive player cards of all time

 Rank 2: Kylian Mbappé – €416.167

-The silver trophy for the most expensive Sorare trading cards goes to none other than shooting star Kylian Mbappé, who together with Neymar and Messi forms the most feared forward trio in world football.
-For many, the 2018 World Cup winner is also a future serial winner of the prestigious Ballon D’Or.
+The silver trophy for the most expensive Sorare trading card goes to none other than shooting star Kylian Mbappé, who together with Neymar and Messi forms the most feared forward trio in world football.
+Many expect the 2018 World Cup winner also to become a future serial winner of the prestigious Ballon D’Or.
 Coupled with outstanding Sorare scores, this is our best approach to explaining an almost unbelievable price of over €416,000 …